UKHomeOffice/reference-data-service/README.md

 * REJECTED
 * CANCELLED

-And status that is not mappped will be marked with 'UNKNWON'
+And status that is not mappped will be marked with 'UNKNOWN'

 # Form Guidelines